rab-dev/localhosts/README.md

 # Welcome to Localhosts

-Map custom domains to localhost ports.
+Map Custom Domains to Localhost Ports.

 ## Motivation: